 Abid Hussain Rather

-(The author teaches Geography at GDC Kulgam.
-He can be reached at email@example.com)
+(The author is a columnist and teaches Geography at GDC, Kulgam.
+He can be reached at [email protected])